 Look closely and you’ll see carvings of angels, David and the Lion, birds eating grapes, Cain killing Abel, and the Virgin Mary with Christ.
 Across the street, on unconsecrated grounds is the Thief’s Cross.

 Both crosses are considered two of the most impressive in all of Scotland.
-Another beautiful cross to see is located at the Kilnave Chapel on the northwest of Islay.
+Another beautiful cross to see is located at the Kilnave Chapel, in the northwest of Islay.
 Most visitors to the area are on their way to the nearby RSPB visitor center and many overlook this historical gem.

-It’s estimated that the Kilnave chapel was built during the late 1300s or early 1400s.
-The chapel was also the location for the Battle of Traigh Ghruinneart, fought between the Clan Donald and Clan Maclean.
+It’s estimated that the Kilnave Chapel was built during the late 1300s or early 1400s.
+Also, the chapel was also the location for the Battle of Traigh Ghruinneart, fought between the Clan Donald and Clan Maclean.